browserengineering/book/book/html.md

 next: layout
 ...

-So far, your web browser sees web pages as a stream of open tags, close tags, and text.
+So far, our browser sees web pages as a stream of open tags, close tags, and text.
 But HTML is actually a tree, and though the tree structure hasn't been important yet, it will be central to later features like CSS, JavaScript, and visual effects.
 So this chapter